 Time to go shopping!

 The next step would be then to source a robust and user-friendly platform to trade your newly acquired currency on.

-For serious and equally secure trading, you will likely need to use an exchange like Binance that requires the user to verify their ID before being opening an account – so have all your documents ready and up to date!
+For serious and equally secure trading, you will likely need to use an exchange like Binance that requires the user to verify their ID before being opening an account.
+Make sure you have all your documents ready and up to date!

 When it comes to the actual trading, let’s take a scenario where two people want to sell an altcoin but not for the market price.
 One sets a limit order for lower and the other for a slightly higher price.
 So, the best price to purchase Bitcoins, in this case, would be the median of the two prices.

-Finally, bear in mind that like many platforms that provide opportunities to purchase a commodity (think Amazon or any other software-driven online market for purchasing of goods and services) the software must be stable and of course serve a great purpose and be cost effective to use.
+Finally, like many platforms that provide opportunities to purchase something, the software must be stable and be cost-effective to use.